For Instructors

 Using

 Engine.solve(), compare ResNet-50 inference latency on the A100, H100, and Jetson AGX at batch sizes 1, 32, and 256.
-For each configuration, state whether the workload is memory-bound or compute-bound and explain why the bottleneck changes.
+For each configuration, state whether the workload is memory-bound or compute-bound and explain why the bottleneck shifts with batch size.

 Lab: Carbon-Aware Training (45 min)

 Using the SustainabilityModel, calculate the carbon footprint of training GPT-3 on a 256-GPU H100 cluster in Quebec vs. US Average vs. Poland.
-Produce a table and a 2-paragraph analysis of why location matters.
+Produce a table and a 2-paragraph analysis of why datacenter location matters more than hardware choice for carbon.

 Exam Question: Back-of-Envelope